New England Transit: Reception

 New England Transit and its games have been featured in various Boston and Worcester area publications.
 The Boston Globe described Boston Bus Simulator as a "hyperrealistic MBTA bus simulator" created by Boston area high school students, referring to its accurate simulation of bus routes and stations.
 WHDH (Channel 7) featured the game's rapid popularity, reporting that it received over 500,000 visits within less than two months.

-CBS Boston wrote about the project as well, noting its appeal to students and its groundbreaking simulation of Boston's public transit system.
+WBZ-TV wrote about the project as well, noting its appeal to students and its groundbreaking simulation of Boston's public transit system.
 During the interview, Benmokrane shares that his work encouraged a user in the group's Discord server to pursue a career in public transportation.
 Axios Boston said the game is an unusual but notable inclusion in the city's digital landscape, citing its role in placing transit simulation on a mainstream stage.

+Boston University's student newspaper, The Daily Free Press, describes how the group, "engages in public transit advocacy", as its founders envision creating, "a platform for transit-minded people to think about civic engagement."
+The City of Everett's senior transportation planner, Eric Molinari, explains how the group's games get, "'people involved in advocacy in the transit space'".

 Worcester's Telegram and Gazette newspaper calls New England Bus Simulator a 1:1 recreation of Worcester, notably sharing how Benmokrane would often have to redo parts of the game's map in accordance with ongoing city projects.
-For example, when Polar Park and the Canal Distict were redeveloped, Benmokrane traveled to Worcester to document the changes and update the game.
+For example, when Polar Park and the Canal District were redeveloped, Benmokrane traveled to Worcester to document the changes and update the game.

+Benmokrane has also met with Massachusetts lawmakers, including State Senator Sal DiDomenico who called the game, "incredible", and noting how the game influences advancing transit equity.
+State Senator Brendan Crighton, who serves as the chairperson of the transportation committee, was "impressed by the transit policy conversations inspired by the game."
+State Senator Patricia Jehlen was excited that the simulator, "helps encourage young people to make the most of the bus routes and feel confident in using the buses on their own."
+As of March 2026, the Malden Gaming District, a local group affiliated with the City of Malden, promotes Boston Bus Simulator on their website.